 Finally, to the right of that there's the multi-task button.
 Tapping that brings up thumbnails of all your open apps and windows; tapping on one will switch to it while swiping across it will close it.
 It's worth re-iterating that none of these are physical buttons, they're software ones.

-At the very top of each screen there's another thin black bar showing the time, the battery level and any active connections, such as Wi-Fi.
-Swiping down across the black bar brings down the notifications bar and this is a bit different to what we're used to.
-Previously there was just one notifications bar, but with Android 4.2 you get two.
+Swiping down across the bar at the top of the screen brings down the notifications bar and this is a bit different to what we're used to.
+Previously there was just one notifications bar, but since Android 4.2 you now get two.

 Slide down across the left side of the screen and you get the familiar one with the time and date at the top and any un-cleared notifications listed.
 These include things like emails, calendar events and social network updates.
 It shows you the sender (where applicable) along with the first couple of lines of text to give you a preview of the contents, while tapping on it will open the full message or details.
 An icon at the top right of the notifications screen will let you clear it.